Grubb, Hene vie for Tyler City Council District 1

 He has served on Tyler’s Civil Service Commission and Parks and Recreation Committee.

-On his website, Henne said if he elected he would work to ensure conservative balanced growth, promote infrastructure improvements and support health and safety measures.
+On his website, Hene said if he elected he would work to ensure conservative balanced growth, promote infrastructure improvements and support health and safety measures.

 Specifically he said he: